chadxz/personal-website/src/posts/2024-08-23-devopsdays-takeaways.md

 DevOpsDays is a not-for-profit organization that is run by volunteers and is solely focused on bringing technologists together.
-Supporting your local DevOpsDays helps build your local tech.
+Supporting your local DevOpsDays helps build your local tech scene.
 This in turn encourages innovation that you can take part in as an employee or co-founder, creates a community you can source solid candidates from as colleagues or learn from, and provides you opportunities to grow yourself by teaching, speaking and mentoring others.
 I strongly recommend DevOpsDays and am thankful for the organizing committee of DevOpsDays Birmingham. 👏